Thinkx-Software/ssentezo-wallet-documentation/README.md

     "amount": "The amount of money being transacted.
 It should not be formatted or contain any non-numeric characters.
 Amount should be between UGX 500 to UGX 7000000", "currency": "Valid ISO  format of the currency.
 Currently UGX is the only currency supported for transactions", "reason": "Your reason for the transaction",
-    "name": "Name of the recipient"
+    "name": "Name of the recipient",
-}
+    "success_callback": "A POST endpoint the wallet will call when a transaction is successful", "failure_callback": "A POST endpoint the wallet will call when a transaction has failed" }
 ```